-- Ratio knob in right position for least power to reduce over steering, but maximum rudder deflection - Fully decline axis (reduce responsiveness as much as possible) to calm down Hydrovane action even further - For XT Vane reefed completely
+- Ratio Knob in right position "3" for least power to reduce over steering, but maximum Rudder deflection - Fully decline axis (reduce responsiveness as much as possible) to calm down Hydrovane action even further - For XT Vane reef completely

 Tip: It is possible to engage your Autopilot to work in tandem with the Hydrovane!
 If surfing conditions are encountered, this can work very well and provides much peace of mind; the autopilot will compensate to keep the boat on course when the boat goes through dramatic speed changes while surfing down a wave.
-This duo function is also incredibly useful during sail changes.
+This duo function is also incredibly useful during sail changes and has been used effectively in storms.

-Warning: If you are not using the Hydrovane as part of your storm tactics, do NOT lock the Hydrovane rudder - leave it free trailing
+Warning: If you are not using the Hydrovane as part of your storm tactics, do NOT lock off the Hydrovane Rudder.
+It must be left to free trail behind the boat.
+Locking it off while sailing puts great pressure on the Rudder and Shaft.

-C. YOUR FIRST TEST SAIL
+C .
+YOUR FIRST TEST SAIL